dlgiao/Strategy-project/strategy_java/README.md

 classes implementing a common interface.
 It allows athletes to perform training sessions for different types of athletic events, such as sprinting, distance running, jumping, and throwing.

+## Project Structure

+The project is structured as follows:

 - **AthleticTraining**: Interface representing different athletic training strategies.
 - **Context**: Class providing a context for executing training sessions using different strategies.
 - **TrainingSession**: Class representing details of a training session including date, time slot, and place.